What is sheltered housing?

 Contact your local council to find out about sheltered housing in your area.

-For more information about how to get sheltered housing, see our factsheet Sheltered housing and extra care housing.
+For more information about how to get sheltered housing, see our guide Sheltered housing and extra care housing.

 Read our guide Choosing where to live for more information about different housing options